All Episodes

 Not a bedroom, not a hotel, just in a room.

-Uh there's there's that's not a moral issue just to be in a room.
+No, that's not a moral issue just to be in a room.

 Guess what?

-Uh I travel quite a bit speaking, and I just felt like it was important to build safeguards into my life being married at the time.
+I travel quite a bit speaking, and I just felt like it was important to build safeguards into my life being married at the time.

 Jim!

-Uh Jim, let me ask you a question about this.
+Jim, let me ask you a question about this.

-There's no wrong answer here.
+Seriously, there's no wrong answer here.

-I'm not I'm not trying to put you on the spot.
+I'm not trying to put you on the spot.

 That's right.

-Uh I would think it would fall within the last 15 years.
+I would think it would fall within the last 15 years.

-I got married, I was married for eighteen years.
+I was married for 18 years.

 Yeah.

-Men and women have been on the earth for a long time and they've been in rooms together for a long, long, long time.
+Men and women have been on the earth for a long time, and they've been in rooms together for a long, long, long time.

 And only in the last 15 or 20 years has that automatically been wrong.

-Just that without regard for anything that might or might not happen, it's just not right.
+Just that, without regard for anything that might or might not happen, it's just not right.

 Anyway, Jim, I'm glad you called.

-I gotta take a break here.
+I got to take a break here.

 We'll be back soon, my friends, before you know it.

-That's the border agent who lost his life because of the Justice Department's Fast and Furious program, where we ran guns, Mexican drug cartels from Phoenix guns gun stores on purpose so as to drum up negative sentiment about guns so that the regime could create energy to uh wipe out Second Amendment.
+That's the border agent who lost his life because of the Justice Department's Fast and Furious program, where we ran guns, Mexican drug cartels from Phoenix gun stores on purpose so as to drum up negative sentiment about guns so that the regime could create energy to wipe out the Second Amendment.

-I mean, I have no doubt in my mind that's what Fast and Furious is all about.
+I have no doubt in my mind that's what Fast and Furious is all about.

-This incredible amount of weaponry that ended up in Mexican drug cartels, and it was used.
+200 people, 200 guns, whatever, this incredible amount of weaponry that ended up in Mexican drug cartels.

 The weapons have been used.